On the convergence of mirror descent beyond stochastic convex programming: Sharp minima and applications

 \subsection{Local convergence in a finite number of iterations}

-In extending our convergence analysis to problems with locally coherent minima (cf.~\cref{sec:local}), we showed that \ac{SMD} converges locally with high probability.
-Our last result in this section is that even if \eqref{eq:opt} is not variationally coherent, then, with high probability, \ac{SMD} converges locally to sharp local minima in a finite number of iterations:
+Our convergence analysis for locally coherent sets of minimizers (cf.~\cref{sec:local}), showed that \ac{SMD} converges locally with high probability.
+Our last result in this section complements this analysis by showing that, with high probability, \ac{SMD} converges locally to sharp local minima in a \emph{finite} number of iterations:

-\begin{theorem} Suppose that $\obj$ admits a sharp \textpar{local} minimum $\sol$.
-If \cref{alg:SMD} is run with a surjective mirror map and \cref{assump:0,assump:1,assump:2} hold, there exists an open neighborhood $\nhd$ of $\sol$ such that, for every confidence level $\delta>0$, there exists a sufficiently small step-size sequence $\step_{\run}$ such that the last iterate of \ac{SMD} satisfies
+\begin{theorem} Let $\sol$ be a sharp \textpar{local} minimum of $\obj$, and fix some confidence level $\delta>0$.
+If \cref{alg:SMD} is run with a surjective mirror map and \cref{asm:diff,asm:L2,asm:reciprocity} hold, there exists an open neighborhood $\nhd$ of $\sol$, independent of $\delta$, such that